 Through this process, Kendall has gained a confidence we never imagined.
 Seeing him navigate social situations with ease is a joy beyond words.
 There’s nothing more rewarding than watching someone thrive after being told their challenges would hold them back.
 GO KENDALL!

 I've listened to Kendall use his YouTube tag line "may your gifts bless the world" so many times.
 It finally hit me that God wanted me to use my knowledge to help others.
 Ask Kendall's Mom is targeted at helping high functioning autistic individuals use their "gifts to bless the world" as this is what I have lived.
 However, the knowledge and understanding of laws, policies and practices will likely apply to anyone who wants to help a disabled individual thrive.
 My knowledge of the systems is limited to California.
 With that said, the Lanterman Act provides a level of services unmatched by any other state.
-WAY TO GO CALIFORNIA!!
+California offers robust services under the Lanterman Act.

 I noticed that Kendall was often unresponsive to verbal cues at about 18 months old.
 I started with the family doctor who was knowledgable enough to refer us to the regional center in our geographic area.
 That lead to a referral to a school speech therapist and a special education pre-school.
 At five, Kendall was official diagnosed with high functioning autism.